MrsRina/sublime-text/README.md

 ## My Themes and Color Schemes

 Go to select color schemes and type `wasted`, you will find all my color schemes.
-This is called wasted because of my life, wasted love in someone who does not loved me...
+This is called wasted because of my life, wasted love in someone who lied to me and made my heart as a joy..

 My unique theme is the adpative where there is a small tweak on icons, and labels, for example hidden `FOLDERS`.